python/devguide/security/psrt.rst

 two-thirds positive votes from a vote of existing PSRT members that is open for one week and not vetoed by the Steering Council.

-Once per year the Steering Council will receive a report of inactive members of the PSRT with the recommendation to remove the inactive users from the PSRT.
+Every six months the Steering Council will receive a report of inactive PSRT members with the recommendation to remove the inactive users from the PSRT.
-“Inactive” is defined as a member who hasn’t coordinated or commented on a vulnerability report in the past year since the last report was generated.
+“Inactive” is defined as a member who hasn’t coordinated or commented on a vulnerability report in the past six months since the last report was generated.
 The Steering Council may remove members of the PSRT with a simple vote.

 Members of the PSRT who are a Release Manager or Steering Council member may remain in the PSRT regardless of inactivity in vulnerability reports.
+When a Release Manager's term ends, their PSRT membership becomes a regular membership subject to the inactivity policy above.
+PSRT admins are not exempt from the inactivity policy and are included in the report of inactive members.

 .. _similar to core team nominations: https://devguide.python.org/core-team/join-team/